jt196/vanilla-cookbook/README.md

 Add an OpenAI key to assist in parsing recipe data.

+### Progressive Web App

+Install on your mobile from a browser.

 ### Unit Conversion

 Smart conversion from US Volumetric to imperial and metric weight.
 Thousands of ingredients supported in this conversion.
 Inline temperature conversion, fractions and ranges are also supported.